muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 Kirchhoff for the simple reason that it is not in thermal equilibrium with an adiabatic enclosure.
 In fact, the sun is actually operating far out of equilibrium by every measure.
-As such, it is improper for Langley11,12 to set a temperature of the photosphere at ~6,000 K based on Stefan,10 Wien11 and Planck.6 Moreover, the photosphere cannot be a low density gas.
+As such, it is improper for Langley [11,12] to set a temperature of the photosphere at ~6,000 K based on Stefan,10 Wien11 and Planck.[6]
+Moreover, the photosphere cannot be a low density gas.
 Gases simply cannot produce a Planckian shaped thermal emission profile like that seen in the visible light provided by the sun’s photosphere.
 Rather gases emit or absorb radiation in narrow frequency bands often reflecting quantized vibration-rotational states.
 There does not exist a single example on earth of a pure gas producing a Planckian shaped emission spectrum.
 This is reserved for solids and liquids since only they possess the structure required to support the vibrational modes leading to a Planckian shaped emission spectrum.
 The belief that isolated gases can support a Planckian shaped spectrum is erroneous.
 Also, the photosphere cannot be a solid as convection currents are clearly observed in this layer.
 That is, there is clearly the flow of material in the photosphere.

 This leaves the liquid state as a prime candidate for the photosphere.
 The sun has an average density of 1.4 g/cm3.
 This fact can easily support a liquid model.
 By comparison, the density of water is 1 g/cm3.
 In addition, a liquid structure eliminates the need for radiation pressure to prevent the sun from collapsing on itself through the forces of gravity.
 The liquid alone can support the upper layers.